Taming identical particles for discerning the genuine non-locality: Introduction

 Another crucial property that we can achieve from our approach is that \emph{the total Hilbert space of identical particles is factorizable as non-identical ones}, which is proved with the concept of quantum causality~\cite{navascues2012physical}.
-Many works that deals with many particle systems in 2QL assume this factorizability (see, e.g.,~\cite{schuch2004nonlocal,schuch2004quantum}), which seems still puzzling from the viewpoint of Fock space.
+Many works that deals with many particle systems in the second quantization language (2QL) assume this factorizability (see, e.g.,~\cite{schuch2004nonlocal,schuch2004quantum}), which seems still puzzling from the viewpoint of Fock space.
 Here we rigorously resolve this problem.
 With the Hilbert space factorizability, one can eventually deal with the states of identical particles in the equivalent manner to that of nonidentical particles.
-As an example, we show that GHJW theorem~\cite{gisin1984,hughston1993complete} can be proved to hold directly in the formalism.
-The maximal Bell inequality violation from the superposition of vacuum and four-fermion state is also computed.
+As an example, we show that Gisin–Hughston–Jozsa–Wootters (GHJW) theorem~\cite{gisin1984,hughston1993complete} can be proved to hold directly in the formalism.
+The maximal violation of the Clauser-Horne-Shimony-Holt (CHSH) inequality from the superposition of vacuum and four-fermion state is also computed.

-Our work is organized as follows: Section~\ref{prel} presents theoretical preliminary for the quantification of identical particle nonlocality.
-The concept of local inner product is defined.
+Our work is organized as follows: Section~\ref{prel} presents theoretical preliminaries for the quantification of identical particle nonlocality.
+The concept of the local inner product is defined.
 Section~\ref{ferm} applies the results of Section~\ref{prel} to the multipartite fermion systems.
-Section~\ref{factorization} proves the total Hilbert space of identical particles is factorizaed according to the locality of subsystems and shows that GHJW theorem and Bell inequality can be obtained for identical particles with the factorization.
+Section~\ref{factorization} proves the total Hilbert space of identical particles is factorized according to the locality of subsystems and shows that a GHJW theorem and CHSH inequality violation can be obtained for identical particles with the factorization.
 Section~\ref{discussions} summarizes our results and discusses some possible future works.